 While the Cold War was largely a war of threats, there was plenty of real violence, too.
-The aggression between the U.S. and USSR spilled over into places like Angola and Nicaragua, and the two nations fought proxy wars -- conflicts between warring parties of a third nation, but supported by the U.S. and USSR.
+The aggression between the U.S. and USSR spilled over into places like Angola and Nicaragua.
+The two nations fought proxy wars, conflicts between warring parties of a third nation that were supported by the U.S. and USSR.
 The soil of European nations served as nuclear missile sites for both sides.

-The end of the Cold War came so abruptly (and with such finality) that even years later, disbelief gripped the West.
+The end of the Cold War came so abruptly that even years later, disbelief gripped the West.
 A 1998 episode of the American TV show "The Simpsons" depicts a Russian delegate at the United Nations referring to his country as the Soviet Union.
 "Soviet Union?" asks the American delegate.
 "I thought you guys broke up."
 "Nyet!
 That's what we wanted you to think!" the Soviet delegate replies and laughs ominously [source: IMDB].